dgonzalb/BambooPaymentDoc/content/en/docs/Getting-Started/Data-Types.md

 | _2016/11/28 22:59:59.970_ | `2016-11-28T22:59:59.970` |

 ### Date
 This Data type contains an exact date.
-Unlike the [TimeStamp](#TimeStamp) data type, it does not include hours, and is in the following format:
+Unlike the [TimeStamp](#TimeStamp) data type, it does not include hours and is in the following format:

 `yyyyMMdd`